CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-4.md

     ![](../images/image016.png)

-# Procees to Task 5 : To view the static content on web server
+# Proceed to Task 5 : To view the static content on web server